Cash deployment

 | #1 | Today | $145,375 |

-The full Cash-Deployment Workbench in Ironlake adds tax-context analysis (NIIT exposure, charitable bunching opportunities, withholding gap) and saves the resulting memo to your decision journal as a versioned record.
+The full Cash-Deployment Workbench in Ironlake adds tax-context analysis (NIIT exposure, charitable bunching flags, withholding gap) and saves the resulting memo to your decision journal as a versioned record.